OnlyFans Burnout Is Real — And It Will End Your Career Before the Algorithm Does

 - Headaches, body tension, or unexplained physical discomfort

-- Getting sick more often — your immune system suffers under chronic stress
+- Getting sick more often — immune function suffers under chronic stress

 - Changes in appetite or eating patterns